-The phrase "Stone Age" has come to mean different things to different people.
+The phrase 'stone age' has come to mean different things to different people.
 To some it implies denigration, and a lack of culture, but archaeologists increasingly regard it as a period of achievement.
-The climax of the Stone Age in Britain, the Neolithic period (4700-2000 BC) was a period of varied achievement, and it is this phase that Rodney Castleden documents in this book.
-Britain is rich in neolithic sites, which supply us with evidence of the complex, archaic societies that flourished the length and breadth of the island.
-At its highest development, the Neolithic economy depended on networks of communication that spread right across into mainland Europe.
-The Neolithic Britons created some magnificent monumental architecture at their cult centres, such as Avebury and Maes Howe.
-All too often the remains of that Neolithic world have survived only in severely damaged fragments, sometimes hastily retrieved with the limited resources of a rescue dig: yet even these provide us with valuable insights.
+The climax of the stone age in Britain, the neolithic period (4700-2000 BC), was a period of startlingly varied achievement, and it is this phase that Rodney Castleden documents in this book.
+Britain is astonishingly rich in neolithic sites, which supply us with evidence of the complex archaic societies that flourished the length and breadth of the island.
+At its highest development, the neolithic economy depended on networks of communication that spread right across into mainland Europe.
+The neolithic Britons created some magnificent monumental architecture at their cult centres, such as Avebury and Maes Howe.
+All too often the remains of that neolithic world have survived only in severely damaged fragments, sometimes hastily retrieved with the limited resources of a rescue dig: yet even these provide us with valuable insights.
 Where more sustained work has been possible, as at Fengate, Avebury, Crickley Hill or Stonehenge, we can begin to see a more continuous image of the neolithic way of life.
 Rodney Castleden lists and surveys a wide variety of domestic, ceremonial and burial sites, some of them recently discovered.
 He selects some of these for detailed description and explanation; from these a sense of the diversity and vitality of the neolithic communities emerges.